freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/en.md

 ---
-title: percentage
+title: Percentage options
 ---

 Percentage options are the bread and butter of freesewing.
-Almost all your options will most likely be percentage options as they ensure that your pattern will scale regardless of size.
+Almost all your options will most likely be percentage options as they ensure that your part will scale regardless of size.

 ## Structure